 April 18

 If you don’t understand what ISO is and how it works, then you might find it difficult to take good pictures.
-After all, ISO refers to one of the three pillars of photography (Aperture and Shutter Speed being the other two and together they form an exposure triangle), and every photographer, no matter how experienced they are, should be well aware of what it is.
-This would allow you to get the most of your camera so that you can produce stunning images.
+After all, the ISO setting is one of the three critical components of exposure control in photography, alongside aperture (f/stop) and shutter speed.
+These elements work together to determine the final exposure of an image.
+Every photographer, no matter how experienced they are, should be well aware of what it is.
+This would allow you to get the most out of your camera so that you can produce stunning images.

 This article is written for beginners in digital photography who want to improve ISO understanding which is why we did our best to explain ISO in photography in layman terms.
 However, before expressing interest in ISO, you should have know-how on how DSLR cameras work.
 With that being said, let’s get started: